Last Updated: June 14th, 2023

 It is the latest version of Google Analytics which is now rolled out in almost all markets.
 It is built to provide insights across unified platforms with machine enabled learning.
-Remember, GA4 will replace the current version of Universal Analytics (UA) by July 2023
+Remember, GA4 will replace the current version of Universal Analytics (UA) by end of June 2023.

 So, if you are in the process of setting up a new property, we would advise setting up both UA and GA4 to gain insights from both and retain those insights even after UA sunsets.